CTCycle/FEXT-Autoencoder/README.md

 `pip install -r requirements.txt`

-In addition to the Python packages, certain extra dependencies may be required for specific functionalities.
-These dependencies can be installed using conda or other external installation methods, depending on your operating system.
-Specifically, you will need to install graphviz and pydot to enable the visualization of the 2D model architecture:
-- graphviz version 2.38.0
-- pydot version 1.4.2

-You can install these dependencies using the appropriate package manager for your system.
-For instance, you might use conda or an external installation method based on your operating system's requirements.

 ## 4.1 CUDA GPU Support (Optional, for GPU Acceleration)
 If you have an NVIDIA GPU and want to harness the power of GPU acceleration using CUDA, please follow these additional steps.
-The application is built using TensorFlow 2.10.0 to ensure native Windows GPU support, so remember to install the appropriate versions:
+The application is built using PyTorch 2.2.1 and has native Windows GPU support if specific packages are installed as well.

-### 4.1.1 Install NVIDIA CUDA Toolkit (Version 11.2)
+### 4.1.1 Install NVIDIA CUDA Toolkit (Version 12.2)
 To enable GPU acceleration, you'll need to install the NVIDIA CUDA Toolkit.
 Visit the [NVIDIA CUDA Toolkit download page](https://developer.nvidia.com/cuda-downloads) and select the version that matches your GPU and operating system.
 Follow the installation instructions provided.
 Alternatively, you can install `cuda-toolkit` as a package within your environment.

 ### 4.1.2 Install cuDNN (NVIDIA Deep Neural Network Library, Version 8.1.0.77)